-I'm 16 weeks pregnant and as my triple blood test has given a high risk for Down''s syndrome, I've been advised to have an amniocentesis.
+I'm 16 weeks pregnant and as my triple blood test has given a high risk for Down's syndrome, I've been advised to have an amniocentesis.
 Why can't I have a nuchal scan instead?

 A nuchal scan can only be performed between 11-14 weeks.
 Outside this range, it simply does not give an accurate risk prediction for Down's.
 So at 16 weeks, you are unfortunately too late for a nuchal scan.
 The only way of knowing for sure if your baby has Down's syndrome or not is to have an invasive test such as amniocentesis.
 Screening tests such as the triple test and nuchal scans only give a risk level that may guide you towards or away from invasive testing; they never give a definite answer.

-Friday, 5 December, 2008 Add To Favorites | Make Us Your Start Page
+Tuesday, 23 April, 2024 Add To Favorites | Make Us Your Start Page

 Search